-- District role: Resource amounts and types allocated to school, type of staff and programs provided, funding levels, type and intensity of interventions made to date, appropriateness of district policies, data analysis capacity, role of the district in school improvement efforts - Initiatives: Number being attempted, focus and validity of initiatives, level of integration/cohesion among activities - Data use: Quality of data system, capacity to use data, how information is used - Self-assessments: Quality and use/implementation of school improvement plans - Staff relations: Level of collaboration among staff and administrators within the school, union relations - Results from external reviews: Results from accreditation and OSPI's Comprehensive Program Review (CPR), input from ESDs institutions, those primarily serving ELL students and those with disabilities) often have low index results that would put them in the "struggling" tier.
-These schools have great need and should not be automatically excluded from being a Priority school.
-A closer look is needed to see if more support should be provided and the quality of programs serving these students.
-These kinds of schools may require an alternative accountability system (states like Texas have set up such a system).
-Some institutions should be excluded (e.g., jails & detention centers) but other included (e.g., long-term psychiatric facilities).
+- District role: Resource amounts and types allocated to school, type of staff and programs provided, funding levels, type and intensity of interventions made to date, appropriateness of district policies, data analysis capacity, role of the district in school improvement efforts - Initiatives: Number being attempted, focus and validity of initiatives, level of integration/cohesion among activities - Data use: Quality of data system, capacity to use data, how information is used - Self-assessments: Quality and use/implementation of school improvement plans - Staff relations: Level of collaboration among staff and administrators within the school, union relations - Results from external reviews: Results from accreditation and OSPI's Comprehensive Program Review (CPR), input from ESDs

-Given the comprehensive nature of this list and the limited capacity to analyze all these data for every school and district in the "struggling" tier, the list was re-examined to determine which are the most important factors to analyze.
+Given the comprehensive nature of this list and the limited capacity to analyze all these data for every school in the "struggling" tier, the list was re-examined to determine which were the most important factors to review.
+Those factors appear in the body of this document.